Midgham: History

 Few if any Roman traces have been found in the parish but there is known to be a Roman Road with a river crossing on Midgham Marsh.
 Midgham was, in the early medieval period, a township in Thatcham parish and is recorded in the Domesday Book of 1086 as such.
 A watermill is recorded here valued at 14 shillings (£0.70) per year.
 Giles Pinkney had been granted it by William the Conqueror or William II.
 Pinkney divided it into three sub-manors (this parish saw subinfeudation): Erley's manor centred on Midgham House plus two unnamed manors, occasionally later named after the families of some of their longest owners 'Chenduit' and 'Everard'.
 There were three sub-tenants of part, Almær, Ragner and Gilbert in 1086, who held 3 virgates, 1 virgate and 1 hide and 1½ virgates respectively.

 The manor continued with the Pinkney Honour, which required "service of ward of Windsor Castle" including paying £1 for each of its 15 manors across the region to the constable of the castle.
 Robert Pinkney forfeited his estates for rebellion against King John, but recovered them on the accession of Henry III.
 Midgham's history since the Stuart period is published in national sources and by local historian John Trigg.
 There is evidence that the Knights Templars held land in Midgham but few details are known.
 Trade tokens have been found from the 17th century near the church so it is certain that there was trade in the area during the early modern period.
 When the ecclesiastical parish of Midgham was formed in 1857 the small third manor, Hall Court was converted into the vicarage.

 Midgham House

 Poyntz family

-The Poyntz family, anciently feudal barons of Curry Mallet in Somerset, later of Iron Acton in Gloucestershire, rebuilt Midgham House and lived there from 1735–1840.
-Residents included the diplomat, Stephen Poyntz, and the MP William Stephen Poyntz.
+The Poyntz family, anciently feudal barons of Curry Mallet in Somerset, later of Iron Acton in Gloucestershire, rebuilt Midgham House and lived there from 1735 to 1840.
+Residents included the diplomat, Stephen Poyntz, and his grandson the MP William Stephen Poyntz.
 Stephen was governor to Prince William, Duke of Cumberland who spent a few years of his youth here; two rooms were added for this, known as the Duke's rooms.
 It has a 15th-century red-brick former stable block with stone dressing.
 It is a Grade II listed building.